bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 closures and callbacks work.

-The goal of this post is to allow you to paint a better mental picture of how variables in JavaScript are referenced by closures.
+The goal of this post is to allow you to paint a better mental picture of how variables in JavaScript are resolved.
+Especially if you are coming from a more traditional programming language like Java or C#.

 ##The Execution Context

-JavaScript organizes calls to functions in __execution contexts__.
-The context can be treated like a "Stack Frame" in Java or C#, however their lifespan is not dictated by the call stack.
+JavaScript organizes function calls into __execution contexts__.
+The contexts can be treated like stack frames in Java or C#.
+However, their lifespan is not dictated by the call stack.

-Each call to a function will create a new execution context.
+Unlike stack frames which are destroyed when `popped()` off the execution stack; contexts, can be thought of, as being destroyed when they are not reachable by another context and have finished their execution.

-Execution contexts can be conceptually organized into the following object:
+JavaScript will create a new execution context for each function call.
+These can be conceptually represented by the following object:

 {% highlight js %}